-Which is why the Self Publishing route starts to look so attractive.
-And it makes you wonder how many GREAT books are either going unpublished because of this process, or are being missed, or are going to self-published where they disappear into a saturated market place because the Author doesn’t have the time or knowledge to promote it properly.
+Which is why the self-publishing route starts to look so attractive.
+And it makes you wonder how many GREAT books are either going unpublished because of this process, or are being missed, or are being self-publishing where they disappear into a saturated market place because the author doesn’t have the time or knowledge to promote it properly.

 Don’t Worry!
 I’ll Fix it!

 When I become a billionaire, I’m going to set up an agency.
 And it’ll be a piece of piss for people to submit to me.

 I can’t help but feel like that’s the answer somehow.